-Highlining is a slackline discipline that is practiced at great heights, between mountains, buildings, bridges or whatever.
-It is a great challenge and a slackline discipline in which the mental game and mindset are far more important than the technical and physical ability.
-To really know what is highlining you probably have to try to stand on one or, maybe, if you get to see quite decent slackliners crumble when facing this new context and challenge, you’ll get a pretty close idea of what it means for the one on the line.
+Highlining is a slackline discipline that is practiced at great heights, between mountains, buildings, bridges or other elevated structures.
+It is a great challenge and a slackline discipline in which the mental game and mindset are far more important than technical and physical ability.
+To really know what is highlining you probably have to try to stand on one or, maybe, if you see quite decent slackliners struggle in this new context and challenge, you’ll get a pretty close idea of what it means for the person on the line.

 This form of slackline provides an incredible adrenaline rush when tried for the first time and has a great impact on the spectators as well.
-With the exception of highline freesolo, where the athlete is purposely unsafe, the highliner is permanently secured by a harness, attached to the main slackline line and, at the same time, to a lifeline, called the backup.
+With the exception of highline freesolo, where the athlete is purposely unsafe, the highliner is permanently secured by a harness, attached to the main slackline line and, simultaneously, to a lifeline, called the backup.

 When we speak of highline, we speak about walking slacklines that are rigged on such a height that it would be lethal to fall off.